stangreg/Ignitron/README.md

 |`Bank up`   | Long          | Switch to FX mode  |
 |`Preset 2`  | Long          | Restart **Ignitron**     |

 ***Note:*** *In Looper mode, Ignitron is connected to your mobile as a bluetooth keyboard.
-If supported by the respective app on the mobile, the `bank down`/`bank up` buttons can be freely configured to any function offered.*
+If supported by the respective app on the mobile, the `Bank down`/`Bank up` buttons can be freely configured to any function offered.*

 -----------------------------------------------------------------

 ## AMP mode